Skip to Content

 • Nutmeg

-2. When the butter begins to simmer, add garlic, garlic powder, nutmeg, salt and pepper.
+2. Add the garlic, garlic powder, nutmeg, salt and pepper when the butter begins to bubble.

-3. After a minute, pour in the cream.
+3. Pour in the cream.
 Bring it to a gentle simmer (not a boil!).

-5. Simmer the alfredo sauce on low heat for about five minutes, until it’s thick and creamy.
+5. Gently simmer the alfredo sauce on low heat for about five minutes, stirring with a wooden spoon, until it’s thick and creamy.

 6. You did it!
 You made alfredo sauce from scratch!
 Toss in your favorite (cooked) pasta—you can cook the pasta while you’re making the sauce—and serve.